 Registration forms are made available to families through daycares, community centres, health care centres, and schools.

 How it all began...

 A partnership between the Anglophone East School District and the Moncton Regional Learning Council formed to develop a program that would support early childhood literacy in our region.
 A retired resource teacher from Port Elgin introduced the idea of “The Imagination Library”, which was beginning to grow in other provinces and was unique in its simplicity of providing free books to very young children.
 As a teacher, she knew the impact these books would have on preparing children for kindergarten.

-It is currently available to children in the following Greater Moncton school catchment areas: Beaverbrook, Birchmount, Edith Cavell, Forest Glen, Lou MacNarin and Queen Elizabeth.
-It is also available in several rural communities, including Dorchester, Port Elgin, Hillsborough, Riverside Albert, Havelock, Petitcodiac, Salisbury and Shediac Cape.
-We are currently the only Imagination Library communities in New Brunswick!
+It is currently available to children in the following Greater Moncton school catchment areas: Beaverbrook, Birchmount, Edith Cavell, Forest Glen, Lou MacNarin, Queen Elizabeth, as well as West Riverview.
+It is also available in several rural communities, including Dorchester, Port Elgin, Hillsborough, Riverside Albert, Havelock, Petitcodiac, Salisbury, and Shediac Cape.

 The Imagination Library was founded by Dolly Parton in 1996 and expanded to Canada in 2006.
 The Dollywood Foundation now distributes more than 750 000 books worldwide every month.